Efury1/Shift-manager/README.md

 # README

 ### Shift Manager
+First Ruby on Rails application. <br>
-Let users join organisations, manage shifts and view pay.
+Application allows users to join organisations, manage shifts and view pay.

 ### Getting Started
 If you don't have ruby <br>